 Move the top lever to either of the two "AIR COND" positions, "MAX" or "NORM."
 Adjust the bottom (temperature) lever to the desired air temperature and adjust the fan switch to meet the air flow requirements.
-For maximum cooling or quick cool down in hot, humid climates, or during extended idle conditions-move the top lever to "MAX."
+For maximum cooling or quick cool down in hot, humid climates, or during extended idle conditions move the top lever to "MAX" and the lower lever to "COLD."
 This provides 80% recirculated air and 20% outside air at high blower speed independent of fan speed switch setting.
 Moving the top lever to "NORM" provides 100% outside air.
 Blower speed is determined by the fan switch setting.
 The temperature of the dehumidified air can be controlled in all positions by moving the lower lever.